meganmlee/POLARIS/README.md

 # POLARIS

-POLARIS is a robot manipulation framework that combines LLM-based task decomposition with an adaptive skill library.
+POLARIS (Policy Assignment for Robust Intent-Driven Skill Execution) is a robot manipulation framework that combines LLM-based task decomposition with an adaptive skill library.
 Long-horizon tasks are broken into subgoals by an LLM, which compresses the simulation state into a PDDL representation of object states and constraints.
 For each subgoal, a **Policy Assignment** module selects the most efficient execution method — classical motion planning (RRT*) or a learned RL policy (PPO) — and retries with reassignment on failure.

 ## System Components